Faboslav/structurify/.github/assets/modrinth/description.md

 #### separation

-"Separation is the minimum distance in chunks between structures within the same structure set (group of structures).
+Separation is the minimum distance in chunks between structures within the same structure set (group of structures).
 The separation value cannot be greater than the spacing value.

 ```json
 "spacing": 8